-AN ACT concerning public assistance; relating to the secretary for children and families; removing noncooperation with child support from disqualifications for child care subsidies; amending K.S.A.
+AN ACT concerning public assistance; relating to food assistance; directing the secretary for children and families to request a waiver from the supplemental nutrition assistance program that would allow the state to prohibit purchase of candy and soft drinks with food assistance; amending K.S.A.
 2024 Supp.
-39-709 and repealing the existing section.
+39-709 and repealing the existing sections.